Ireland out to summon ghosts of 2015 on Super Saturday

 In nerve-shredding weeks like this small mercies are gratefully received, and both head coaches will be mightily relieved to have known from the very start of this week exactly what needs to happen in order for the title to be theirs.

-It isn't always this easy.
-2015, anyone?
+It isn't always this easy - 2015, anyone?

 Seven years ago the final day's match-ups mirrored those we will see this Saturday.
 The games took place between the same teams in the same order - albeit at different venues - with each one threatening to send the title to a different nation.